deborah-pardoq86q/notes/README.md

 In software development, this translates to prioritizing clear, concise code that's easy to understand and maintain over complex, overly intricate solutions.
 Always strive to reduce complexity by breaking down problems into smaller, manageable parts, and avoid premature optimization.
 Remember, code is read far more often than it is written, so write for humans first, machines second."

 And a more specific one: 'Make it work, make it right, make it fast' — Kent Beck.
 This emphasizes the importance of following a step-by-step approach in coding: first ensure functionality, then focus on correctness and robustness, and only when those are achieved, optimize for performance."

+# 2024-01-10
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of coding, this quote emphasizes the importance of writing clean, readable, and maintainable code.
+Instead of overcomplicating solutions with excessive complexity, strive to achieve clarity and efficiency.
+It's about understanding the problem deeply, breaking it down into simpler components, and then solving each part effectively.
+A program that's easy to understand and modify often leads to fewer bugs, easier collaboration, and better long-term sustainability.
+So remember, when you're coding today, aim for simplicity as a measure of your solution's sophistication.